RasaHQ/rasa/docs/nlu/components.rst

 :Type: Sparse featurizer
 :Description:
     Creates features for entity extraction.
-    Moves with a sliding window over every token in the user message and creates features according to the configured features (see below).
+    Moves with a sliding window over every token in the user message and creates features according to the configuration (see below).
-    Features could for example be if a token is upper case, if it is a digit, or the prefix of that token (e.g. first two characters).
 :Configuration:
     You need to configure what kind of lexical and syntactic features the featurizer should extract.
     The following features are available: